Atid

 Atid (Etéd, [ˈɛteːd]) is a commune in Harghita County, Romania.
 It lies in the Székely Land, an ethno-cultural region in eastern Transylvania.
+The route of the Via Transilvanica long-distance trail passes through the village of Inlăceni, which is administered by Atid commune.

 Component villages

 The commune is composed of five villages:

 History

 From ancient times the area was populated by Dacians.
 After the Roman conquest of Dacia, the Romans imposed their control in the area by constructing a fort known as Praetoria Augusta in Inlăceni village.
 The fort was discovered in 1858.